puppetlabs-toy-chest/puppetlabs-ruby/README.md

 Installs and manages the installation of the Ruby development packages and tools, including [Rake](http://docs.seattlerb.org/rake/) and [Bundler](http://bundler.io/).
 Note that the `ruby::dev` class may not install all the dependencies required to install some gems.

-There is some selection logic in the `ruby::dev` class that attempts to install the correct development libraries for the Ruby version installed by the base `ruby` class.
+There is some selection logic in the `ruby::dev` class that attempts to install the correct development libraries and tools for the Ruby version installed by the base `ruby` class.
 Hence the `ruby::dev` class requires the `ruby` class.

 This class often installs a list of packages, so setting a package version is not available as this may behave unpredictably.